 Iowa Prayer Breakfast

 Os Guinness is an author and social critic.
-Great-great grandson of Arthur Guinness, the Dublin brewer, he was born in China in World War II where both his parents and grandparents were medical missionaries – his grandfather having had the privilege of treating the Empress Dowager, the Last Emperor and the Imperial family.
-A survivor of the terrible Henan famine of 1943, in which five million died in three months, including his two brothers, Os was a witness to the climax of the Chinese revolu-tion in 1949 and the beginning of the reign of terror under Mao Tse Tung.
-He was expelled with many other foreigners in 1951 and returned to Europe where he was educated in England.
+Great-great-great grandson of Arthur Guinness, the Dublin brewer, he was born in China during World War II where his parents were medical missionaries.
+A witness to the climax of the Chinese revolution in 1949, he was expelled with many other foreigners in 1951 and returned to Europe where he was educated in England.
 He completed his undergraduate degree at the University of London and his D.Phil in the social sciences from Oriel College, Oxford.

 Os GuinnessOs Guinness Webpage